winksaville/csgrs/readme.md

 ## Roadmap / Todo
 - when tessellating, detect T junctions with other polygons with shared edges, and insert splitting vertices into polygons to correct
 - implement as_indexed, from_indexed, and merge_vertices (using hashbrown, and a string expression of each float out to EPSILON significant digits)
-- eliminate Plane and derive planes on demand from points in Polygon, move splitting / slicing code to Polygon
 - ensure re-triangulate unions all coplanar polygons
 - evaluate https://docs.rs/parry3d/latest/parry3d/shape/struct.HalfSpace.html and https://docs.rs/parry3d/latest/parry3d/query/point/trait.PointQuery.html#method.contains_point for plane splitting
 - evaluate https://docs.rs/parry3d/latest/parry3d/shape/struct.Polyline.html for Polygon